 Students who participate in AMP meet each week in a small group -- about five to seven students all enrolled in the same course -- with a peer mentor.
 Groups use the two-hour session to go over difficult concepts from the lecture or readings, to work together through problems that students have found challenging, to prepare for upcoming tests, and to share ideas and advice on how to learn effectively in the course.

-AMP is currently offered in:
+AMP is currently offered during the academic year in:

 - Chem 101, 2, 3: General Chemistry

 - Econ 201: Intro to Economics I - Macroeconomics

 - Econ 202: Intro to Economics 2 - Microeconomics

 - Stat 210: Introductory Statistics for the Social Sciences

 - A more clear understanding of course concepts.

 - Development of analytical and problem-solving skills.